kcskw/PayaServices/Merchant Application Gateway/README.md

 ## Introduction

-This guide is for transferring Merchant Applications to Paya services. it details the communication method, application request specifications, and response specifications to create an interface for processing Merchant Applications.
+This guide is to create an interface for processing Merchant Applications, transferring Merchant Applications to Paya services.
+It details the communication method, application request specifications, and response specifications.